Barista Guides4 min readMarch 7, 2026

 Cooler starts often emphasize acidity and reduce body, while overheated starts can flatten sweetness and pull bitterness forward.
 On a home machine, these shifts usually show up as inconsistency: one espresso feels balanced and the next tastes oddly sharp without an obvious grind change.

-That is why experienced baristas treat temperature stability as a workflow issue as much as a hardware issue.
+That is why experienced baristas treat temperature stability as a routine issue as much as a hardware issue.
 A great puck on a poorly prepared machine still produces unstable results.

 Machine Design And Warm-Up Habits